gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 > prevent memory reordering of the write-release with any read or write
 > operation that precedes it in program order.

-Release semantics constrains nothing will be reordered past the write-release, but cannot prevent some other operations from floating past the write-release, and even past that store `tmp = 10086` before release fence, if standalone release fence performs in the same way, it won't make any sense that we still need a standalone fence.
+Release semantics constrains nothing will be reordered after the write-release, but cannot prevent some other operations from floating past the write-release, and even past that store `tmp = 10086` before release fence, if standalone release fence performs in the same way, it won't make any sense that we still need a standalone fence.

-Fortunately, C++ standard disallows that reordering past release fence, its the same for the acquire fence too.
+Fortunately, C++ standard disallows that reordering before release fence, its the same for the acquire fence too.

 [N3337](#n3337) 29.8.2 says: